LiuPearl1/path_proper/README.md

 # path_proper
-change a txt content, mostly used for cityscapes path modification
+Change a txt content, mostly used for cityscapes path modification.